luskaner/aoe2DELanServer/launcher/README.md

 The launcher is a tool that allows you to launch the game to connect to the LAN server.
 It also handles configuring the system and reverting that configuration upon exit.

-**You will still need a *custom launcher* to bypass the *online-only* restriction that is imposed by the game to being connected to the internet and Steam or Xbox Live, depending on the platform and version, to fully play offline.**

-ℹ️ My other [project](https://github.com/luskaner/aoe2DELanServerLauncherCompanion) provides the files and information to download a Steam Emulator and play 100% offline.

-*See more details in [Questions and Answers (QA)](https://github.com/luskaner/aoe2DELanServer/wiki/Questions-and-Answers-(QA))*.

 ## Minimum system Requirements

 - Windows (no S edition/mode):